roshanis/10kings/chapter8_kapilendra_deva_gajapati.md

 The second phase began when Gajapati cavalry units that we had not detected emerged from concealed positions to strike our flanks while we were engaged with the elephant corps.
 These were not traditional Indian horse archers but heavy cavalry armed and equipped according to principles that combined the best features of Islamic military technology with tactical innovations adapted to Indian conditions.

 "Where did they learn to fight like Turks?" gasped Captain Ahmad al-Bijapur as enemy horsemen carved through our formation with the precision of our own elite units.
-The answer was that they had not learned to fight like Turks—they had learned to fight better than Turks by carefully studying our methods and developing countermeasures for every technique in our arsenal.
+The answer was that they had not learned to fight like Turks; they had learned to fight better than Turks by carefully studying our methods and developing countermeasures for every technique in our arsenal.

 The third and final phase demonstrated the true extent of Kapilendra's military revolution.
 As our forces began to collapse under pressure from multiple directions, we expected the traditional Hindu practice of allowing defeated enemies to retreat with honor.
 Instead, we faced relentless pursuit designed to eliminate our capacity for future resistance rather than simply achieving tactical victory.